tvtaerum/cGANs_housekeeping/README.md

 # cGans_with_embedding
-Lessons for training cGans with embedding
-Using work inspired by Jason Brownlee and Jeff Heaton, I demonstrate a cGAN with the following characteristics:
+Python code for training cGans.
+I demonstrate a cGAN with the following characteristics:
-  1.  automatically recover from poor initialization
+  1.  a method to automatically recover from poor initialization
-  2.  recovery from incomplete convergence
+  2.  ways to recover from incomplete convergence
-  3.  use of non-random initialization values
+  3.  the use of non-random initialization values
   4.  testing source material (original pictures of faces)
-  5.  over-riding warning messages
+  5.  how to override warning messages

-Words of caution:
-  1.  this is not rocket science
-  2. I do not significantly expand our knowledge of Generative Adversarial Networks

 Motivation:
-In my efforts to learn Generative Adversarial Networks, I got tired of so many efforts related to GAN where the author appeared to be completing something for a class project and, with a wave of a hand, would declare something to be complete and working when, in fact, it neither worked nor was it complete.
-The other were projects where the code presented was obviously wrong, in error, and had little to do with the output which was promised and illustrated.
+In my efforts to learn Generative Adversarial Networks, I got tired of so many publications about GAN where the author would present code and, with a wave of a hand, would declare it to be complete and working.
+The code, as I discovered, was neither complete nor working and appeared to be in completion of class assignments.
+These authors would, with considerable fanfare, present themselves as newly discovered experts in the field.

+Closely related is the situation where the code is obviously wrong and could not have produced the output shown in the published results.

+In contrast to those situations, I am greatly impressed with the tutorials of Jason Brownless and Jeff Heaton.
+Their code works and they deliver what they promise.